Neeraj-Prakash/Multiclass_Image_Classification_Using_Transfer_Learning/README.md

 ## Evaluating Model
-The trained was evaluated on the 'Test set', which was not included in the training.
+The trained model was evaluated on the 'Test set', which was not included in the training.
 The model gets around **89%** of accuracy in the given set.

 I also predicted the labels on unlabled images in the given dataset using my trained model.